Statutory Order under section 69 of IT Act

 How do I book the ITIL V4 foundation exam in India?

-ITIL (Information Technology Infrastructure Library) is a globally recognized framework for IT service management.
-The ITIL V4 Foundation certification is an entry-level qualification that equips individuals with the fundamentals of…
+The ITIL (Information Technology Infrastructure Library) V4 Foundation certification is a globally recognized entry-level qualification in IT service management.
+It provides individuals with a solid understanding of the ITIL framework,…

 Leave a Reply